ArtridgeGames/tileswap-naenae/src/views/challenges/challenge_specification.md

 The pattern list order defines how patterns are chosen from the pattern list.
 If the value is `linear`, the patterns will be played in the order they are defined in the pattern list.
 If the value is `random`, the patterns will be played in a random order, until the number of pattern property is reached.

+#### Difficulty
+Type: `function`
+Global default: error (must be defined)
+Property level: 2

+The difficulty function provides an array of difficulties for each individual pattern to be played.
+It is given the list of patterns to be played, from which it can extract several properties to calculate a difficulty.
+It is expected that the sum of all difficulties is always equal to a specific number of clicks.
+If the number of patterns is infinite, the extracted difficulties will simply loop in this array.

 ### Level 3 properties

 #### Pattern ID